WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/BHIS-SOCC-lab-Sysmon.md

 #### 3. **Export and review the logs with DeepBlueCLI**
 We've got two avenues we could go here; either run [[Tool Deep-Dives/DeepBlueCLI\|DeepBlueCLI]] against the running Event Logs, or copy the relevant EVTX files for offline review.

-Running `DeepBlue.ps1` without any arguments tells it to check the running config, and the script below copies specific EVTX files from their source directory and then merges the EVTX files [with this script into a single file](https://github.com/abhinav-eyesOnglass/evtx), and then scans the file with [[Tool Deep-Dives/DeepBlueCLI\|DeepBlueCLI]].
+Running `DeepBlue.ps1` without any arguments tells it to check the "Windows Security" log source, but we can specify , and the script below copies specific EVTX files from their source directory and then merges the EVTX files [with this script into a single file](https://github.com/abhinav-eyesOnglass/evtx), and then scans the file with [[Tool Deep-Dives/DeepBlueCLI\|DeepBlueCLI]].

 ```PowerShell
 $uniqstamp = Get-Date -f yyMMddhhmmss